 Wycombe Abbey (Co-ed) School has now opened in Hong Kong to offer a quintessentially British Independent education for primary aged children.
 The school provides a proven holistic education which is complimented by an exceptional Chinese language curriculum.
 This dynamic combination prepares our pupils to excel in the finest secondary schools around the world.

-Now let’s learn about why Wycombe Abbey School can become one of the top schools in Hong Kong.
+Now let’s learn about why Wycombe Abbey School can become one of the top international primary schools in Hong Kong.

 At Wycombe Abbey School Hong Kong we offer our pupils an enriched, British based education, complimented by an outstanding Chinese program.